Writing Workshops Paris 2023

 How much does it cost?

 Tuition is $3,495.00.
-If your application is accepted, full tuition is due within ten days.
+If your application is accepted, full tuition is due within 14 days.
 Upon acceptance, you will have the option to pay your tuition in full or opt for a payment plan by selecting Affirm at checkout.
-There will be no refunds after tuition is paid.
-We have this refund policy because the balance of our French hotel deposit and all group expenses are due and are also nonrefundable.

 What does tuition include?

-- A literary walking tour of Paris (Monday), an evening boat cruise on the Seine (Tuesday), and a night bike tour of the city (Wednesday).
+• A literary walking tour of Paris (Wednesday), an evening concert at Saint Chapelle (Thursday), and a night bike tour of the city (Friday).

 Are Payment Plans Available?